 Do you think informal support systems such as family, friends, religious centres, community groups, etc., are helpful to GBV victims/survivors?

+How useful is/was the content of the GBV awareness material in educating you on GBV?
 Which GBV information and education materials are you aware of for persons with disabilities?